gemini-testing/gemini/doc/programmatic-api.md

   (to use corresponding built-in reporter) or reporter function (to use a custom reporter).

-* `tempDir` – directory to save temporary images (current states) to.
-By default, new temp directory will be created.

 * `grep` – regular expression to filter suites to run.
 By default, all tests will be executed.
 If this option is set, only suites with name matching the pattern will be executed.